SNV at AFS Forum 2025: Full agenda of our sessions and youth activities

 Tuesday, 2 September | 18:00-19:30 GMT

-Our vision: to achieve renewable energy-driven resilient food systems where people have equitable opportunities to thrive sustainably.
+Our vision is renewable energy-driven, resilient food systems where people have equitable opportunities to thrive sustainably.

-Join us in building the movement for resilient, renewable, and regenerative food systems in Africa.
+Join the movement for resilient, renewable, and regenerative food systems.

 Location: Room B1, Four Points hotel, Dakar, Senegal